storybookjs/marko/docs/essentials/viewport.md

 ---
-title: 'Viewports'
+title: 'Viewport'
 ---

-The Viewports toolbar item allows you to adjust the dimensions of the iframe your story is rendered in.
+The Viewport toolbar item allows you to adjust the dimensions of the iframe your story is rendered in.
 This makes it easy to develop responsive UIs.

 <video autoPlay muted playsInline loop>
   <source